 Changing the OPTIMIZE FOR setting to WALKING, CYCLING, or DRIVING will change the rules of the road that the FOLLOW ROAD tool uses.
 This tool defaults to CYCLING but you may have to switch to WALKING for some paths to get routed correctly.

 If you are not working in Google Maps, and try to go somewhere without routing information, then you may see this error:

 Click OK to clear the error box.
-Then switch map type to RWGPS or OSM Cycle, then try making your next route point again.
+Then switch map type to another map style like RWGPS or OSM Cycle, then try making your next route point again.